 - Vega testing.

-Always speak with your doctor if you are thinking of using a complementary medicine or therapy to test for allergies.
+Always speak with your doctor if you are thinking of using a complementary medicine or therapy for allergies.

 Treatment for nut allergies

 The only treatment for food allergies is to avoid the food that causes your allergy.
 Even if you are careful, it is difficult to avoid all contact with a specific food.